dalram/4-sign-up-form/README.md

-# 4-class-project
+# 4-sign-up-form

-_4-class-project_
+_4-sign-up-form_

-This project is my first one with HTML, CSS and JavaScript.
+This is class project with HTML and CSS.
 Pull request are welcome, but priority for project author!
 Thank you for your cooperation!

 Site published at: https://dalram.github.io/to-do-list/